mahyarmirrashed/fiducial-tracker/README.md

 Communication between cameras and server is accomplished using REQ/REP sockets.
 This is so that the server can regulate the input camera feed to reduce staleness of communicated frames from video streams.

+The `darknet` component connected with the `server` submodule interacts using single-threading on the server main loop.
+Later, multi-threading may be used to preprocess incoming frames ahead of time for object detection.

 ## Conda Environment

 Create a new Anaconda environment and installed the required packages (commands listed below).